bagussatoto/image-get-palette/README.md

 <!-- End -->

  ## ✅ About
- > ### This website is a website for generating colors/palettes from inputted images.
+ > ### This website is a website for generating colors / palettes from inputted images.

 <!-- Garis Lurus -->